StjerneIdioten/I3D-Blender-Addon/README.md

 ## Description
-I3d Addon for Blender 2.8.
+I3d-Giants File Addon for Blender 2.8.

 ## Suitability
 This is **IN DEVELOPMENT** in no way shape or form is this currently working.